cabforum/netsec/docs/NSR.md

 The CA MUST ensure the monitoring and logging capabilities of CA Infrastructure and Network Equipment are enabled to the extent necessary to meet:

    1. these Requirements; and
-   2. applicable obligations that depend on such audit logs (such as the requirements in [Section 5.4.1 (3)](https://github.com/cabforum/servercert/blob/main/docs/BR.md#541-types-of-events-recorded) of the Baseline Requirements for the Issuance and Management of Publicly‐Trusted Certificates).
+   2. applicable obligations that depend on such audit logs (such as the requirements in [Section 5.4.1 (3)](https://github.com/cabforum/servercert/blob/main/docs/BR.md#541-types-of-events-recorded) of the Baseline Requirements for the Issuance and Management of Publicly-Trusted TLS Server Certificates).

 ###### 3.1.1.2